-While often referred to as “drunk driving,” the Government is not required to prove that an individual charged with OUI/DUI was “drunk.”
-To convict a person of OUI/DUI, the Government must prove three elements:
+Although commonly referred to as “drunk driving,” the Government is not required to prove that an individual charged with OUI-Liquor was “drunk.”
+To convict a person of OUI, the Government must prove three elements:

 To prove an individual is “under the influence” of alcohol or drugs, the Government needs to demonstrate that one’s ability to operate a motor vehicle was impaired.
-The Government does not have to prove that the operator of the vehicle was drunk.
 In addition to securing a conviction by establishing a person’s blood alcohol content (“BAC”) was at or above the legal limit of .08%, an individual can also be found guilty of OUI without a breath test or blood sample, if the Government can establish, circumstantially, that their ability to operate a motor vehicle was impaired.
-Several factors can be considered to determine whether one’s ability to operate a motor vehicle is impaired, including but not limited to: the odor of alcohol, bloodshot and glassy eyes, slurred speech, being unsteady on one’s feet, observations of motor vehicle infractions, and failed field sobriety tests.
+Several factors can be considered to determine whether one’s ability to operate a motor vehicle is impaired, including but not limited to:

-Although the police will not inform an individual that he/she is not required to perform field sobriety tests, you have the right to refuse those tests and that refusal cannot be used as evidence against you during trial.
-You also have the right to refuse the breath test.
+Although the police will not inform an individual that he orshe is not required to perform field sobriety tests, you have the right to refuse those tests and that refusal cannot be used as evidence against you during trial.
+You also have the right to refuse the breath test and no evidence of that refusal may be introduced at trial.
 However, in Massachusetts, there is an automatic driver’s license suspension for a breath test refusal.
 If you are 21 years of age or older and charged with OUI for the first time, a breath test refusal results in an automatic license suspension of 180 days.
-Just like refusing to perform the field sobriety tests, refusal of the breath test cannot be used as evidence against you at trial.
+If you do take the breath test and fail, your driver’s license will be suspended for 30 days.

-While it is important to keep your criminal record clean, a trial may not always be the smart choice.
-There are options available, particularly on 1st offense charges, which an experienced criminal defense attorney may be able to negotiate on your behalf.
-Generally, a plea deal that allows for an individual to avoid a criminal conviction for OUI will include a 45 – 90 day loss of license and a requirement to complete the 24D Program.
+While it is important to keep your criminal record clean, a trial may not always be the smart choice if you have been charged with OUI.
+There are options available in Massachusetts, particularly on 1st offense charges, which an experienced criminal defense attorney may be able to negotiate on your behalf.
+Generally, a plea deal that allows for an individual to avoid a criminal conviction for OUI will include a 45 to 90 day loss of license and a requirement to complete the 24D Program.